 Once you reach the end of the Royal Mile, you will find yourself at Holyrood Palace, the official residence of the Queen of England when visiting Edinburgh.

 Unless a member of the Royal House is in town, you will be able to head inside and visit the palace.
 You will walk through the Throne Room, Mary Stuart’s personal chambers and the Ruins of Holyrood Chapel.

 Just opposite the Palace you will find the Scottish Parliament building, which brought a lot of controversy because of its design.
 It is worth mentioning that this building has received important recognitions in the world of architecture, both in the UK and internationally.

 At this point of your visit, if you still have energy and the weather allows it, we suggest climbing Arthur’s Seat, the highest point in Holyrood Park, where you will enjoy breathtaking views and have a chance to walk in the middle of nature without leaving Edinburgh.

 It is important that you go with warm clothes and appropriate footwear, since it is a mountain and the terrain is quite uneven.
 Careful while climbing up, as you will feel the wind getting stronger.
 Do not forget to bring water, as there are no fountains throughout the journey.

-If you do not want to leave Edinburgh without discovering some of its best bars, a highly recommended option is the Party Tour, also called Edinburgh Pub Crawl.
-The idea is to meet people from all around the world and together with a professional guide have a great night out.
-If you are also looking to improve your English this is a great chance to do so.
+If you do not want to leave Edinburgh without discovering some of its best bars, clubs and live music venues, a highly recommended option is the Edinburgh Pub Crawl, where you will meet people from all around the world and together with a professional party guide have a great night out!